jwisemanca/biReports/webelements/readme.md

 ## Description

-This GitHub repository is for the <b>free / open source</b> webElements Custom Function library for Crystal Reports on SAP BI / BusinessObjects Enterprise / Crystal Reports Server 4.3.
-This library allows a report developer to add web controls to a Crystal Report.
+This GitHub repository is for the <b>free / open source</b> webElements Custom Function library for Crystal Reports on SAP BI / BusinessObjects Enterprise 4.3 / Crystal Reports Server 2020.
+This library allows a report developer to add web controls to a Crystal Report when running in the DHTML Viewer.
 <br>

 ![wepic](/webelements/admin/ppsm.jpg)